 Humans, as primates, are deeply social animals.
 The need to form attachments with others, and, most crucially, with the primary caregiver, has evolved as a survival mechanism, as attachments help to protect us from the danger others may pose and thus reduce our fear of being harmed, or, especially in the case of our more distant ancestors, killed.

 It is hardly surprising, therefore, that the infant responds to separation from, or an inability to rely upon, the primary caregiver with intense fear.
-One of the best known psychologists to point this out was Bowlby.

 A healthy attachment between the infant and the primary caregiver is also of fundamental importance as it allows the infant to develop the ability to regulate (control) his/her emotional state.

 SECURE AND INSECURE ATTACHMENT :

 Bowlby explained that attachment between the infant and the primary caregiver may be secure or insecure.
 Let’s look at each of these in turn :

 SECURE: This refers to a healthy relationship between the primary caregiver and the infant in which the former is appropriately responsive towards the latter and protects him/her from trauma.

 INSECURE: This refers to an unhealthy relationship between the primary caregiver and the infant in which the former does not protect the latter from trauma and responds to the infant in ways that are highly unpredictable and unreliable when he/she (ie the infant) is in a state of distress.
 This can lead the infant to ‘freeze‘ (ie enter a trance-like state), in the same way, that adults suffering from borderline personality disorder may ‘dissociate‘ at times of stress. #

 Commonly, insecure attachment involves the primary caregiver either abusing or neglecting the infant, or otherwise frightening or distressing the infant.